 The Sault Ste.
-Marie KOA is happy to announce that our sixth annual CARO trial is going to be so BIG that it's a two day event!
+Marie KOA is happy to announce that our 7th annual CARO trial is going to be so BIG that it's a two day event!
 Classes from Novice up to Versatility Excellent, with brace and team offered at most levels!
 As always, great rosettes and qualifying ribbons.
-Mark your calendars for August 12 and 13, 2017, and make your reservations to stay on site for the trial in the beautiful forest setting.
-Premium list will be available shortly.
+Mark your calendars for August 4 and 5 2018, and make your reservations to stay on site for the trial in the beautiful forest setting.
+Please email your request for a premium list to firstname.lastname@example.org

-We're excited to be hosting our first AAC-sanctioned agility event!
-Great classes offered over two days, with Judges Laurie Keith and Pierre Lalonde promising awesome courses.
-Premium list coming shortly.
-Make your reservations now to stay on site for this inaugural event!
+We're excited to be hosting our second annual AAC-sanctioned agility event!
+Great classes offered over three days, with Judges Laurie Keith and Pierre Lalonde promising awesome courses.
+Make your reservations now to stay on site for this great event!
 Don't miss a minute of the fun.
+Premium list available upon request by email to email@example.com.

 Mill Market is conveniently located right off the Hub Trail, just steps away from the Ontario locks and the scenic St. Mary's River waterfront.
 Grown, raised or crafted by Northern Ontario's farmers, ranchers, fishermen, artists and artisans; Mill Market brings the best of our lakes, fields and forests to the heart of the historic Canal District in downtown Sault Ste.
 Marie.
 From farm to table, Mill Market connects Northern Ontario farmers to local consumers strengthening the local food economy and nurturing healthy communities.